torbent/djangotest/README.rst

 We have Event objects in our system.

-Every event ha a status, this can be:
+Every event has a status, this can be:

 - 'Assigned'
 - 'Sent to staffing agency'